-CRP is a marker of low-grade inflammation that links stress, emotional, and socioeconomic cues to physiological ones.
-Keep reading to find out about the main lifestyle, dietary, and hormonal causes of high CRP that are rarely talked about.
+CRP is a protein that links stress, emotional, and socioeconomic cues to chronic inflammation and heart disease.
+Keep reading to find out about the main lifestyle, dietary, hormonal, and other causes of high CRP that are rarely talked about.

 There is an established, yet complex, relationship between CRP and sleep.
-Excess sleep, insufficient sleep, frequent napping, and infrequent napping have all been linked with elevated CRP, but these relationships depend on both night and daytime sleep patterns .
+Excess sleep, insufficient sleep, frequent napping, and infrequent napping have all been linked with elevated CRP, but these relationships seem to depend on both night and daytime sleep patterns [1, 2, 3].

-Both total (88 hours) as well as partial (4.2 hours during 10 consecutive nights) sleep restriction significantly increased blood concentrations of CRP .
+In one study, both total (88 hours) as well as partial (4.2 hours during 10 consecutive nights) sleep restriction significantly increased blood levels of CRP .

-CRP concentration was elevated immediately after sleep restriction, and since this peptide has a half-life of 19h, this elevation was sustained after two days of recovery sleep .
+Another study showed that CRP was elevated immediately after sleep restriction, and since this protein has a half-life of 19h, this elevation was sustained even after two days of recovery sleep .

-On the other hand, several investigations have linked long sleep (≥9 hrs/night) with higher CRP in individuals with Obstructive Sleep Apnea and type 2 diabetes .
-It could be that longer sleep time doesn’t cause higher CRP, but rather people with inflammation (and therefore higher CRP) need more sleep.
+On the other hand, several investigations have linked oversleeping (≥9 hrs/night) with higher CRP in those with Obstructive Sleep Apnea and type 2 diabetes .
+It’s quite possible that longer sleep time doesn’t cause higher CRP, but rather people with inflammation (and therefore higher CRP) need more sleep.

-Elevated levels (>3.0mmol/l) of CRP were observed in both ≤6h and ≥10h sleep in aging men .
+Elevated levels (>3.0mmol/l) of CRP were observed in both ≤6h and ≥10h sleep in a study of over 2.5k aging men .

-The relationship between daytime naps and CRP is also ambiguous.
-Self-reported nappers had increased CRP, and the authors suggested that frequent naps may actively elevate CRP, possibly via enhanced blood pressure upon waking .
+The relationship between daytime naps and CRP is ambiguous.
+In one study, self-reported nappers had increased CRP, and the authors suggested that frequent naps may actively elevate CRP, possibly via enhanced blood pressure upon waking .

-On the other hand, a recent investigation focusing on young adults who nap infrequently reported IL-6, the precursor to CRP, increases following sleep deprivation but decreases after subsequent naps .
+On the other hand, a recent investigation focusing on young adults who nap infrequently reported that IL-6, an inflammatory molecule that usually increases together with CRP, increased following sleep deprivation but decreased after subsequent naps .

-A study looked at sleep-wake concordance i.e. whether couples are awake or asleep at the same time throughout the night.
-Men and women with higher sleep-wake concordance also had lower CRP values .
+Interestingly, one study looked at sleep-wake concordance i.e. whether couples are awake or asleep at the same time throughout the night.
+Men and women with higher sleep-wake concordance had lower CRP values .

 CRP is elevated in chronic stress and may be the link between stress and low-grade inflammation-related diseases.

-Psychological and social stress significantly impacts CRP .
-In a study that examined job stress and CRP levels among Chinese workers, effort, overcommitment, and effort-reward imbalance were significantly correlated with higher CRP; and the reward was significantly related with lower CRP .
+Scientists found that both psychological and social stress significantly impacts CRP .
+In a study that examined job stress and CRP levels among Chinese workers, effort, overcommitment, and effort-reward imbalance were all significantly correlated with higher CRP; while rewards were significantly related to lower CRP .

-A correlation was found between high CRP levels, chronic stress, and burnout experience in women with psoriasis .
+A link was found between higher CRP levels, chronic stress, and burnout in women with psoriasis .

-CRP levels have been associated with many social and economic factors, which, in many cases, can be translated into chronic stress.
+Researchers found a link between CRP levels and many social and economic factors, which, in many cases, translated into chronic stress.

-Children whose parents had less than a high school degree had 35% higher CRP than those with a college graduate parent; and, poor children had 24% higher CRP than those with high family income .
+In one study of over 13k children, children whose parents had less than a high school degree had 35% higher CRP on average than those with a parent that graduated college; also, poor children had 24% higher CRP on average than those with higher family incomes .

-Children living in neighborhoods with high levels of poverty or crime had elevated CRP levels compared to children from other neighborhoods .
+Another study found that children living in neighborhoods with high levels of poverty or crime tended to have elevated CRP levels compared to children from other neighborhoods .

 Being married is weakly associated with lower CRP level .

 A U-shaped cross-sectional relationship between CRP and alcohol consumption is widely documented.
-Whereas alcohol in moderation is beneficial, alcohol users showing abuse or dependence have elevated CRP .
+Whereas alcohol in moderation appears to be beneficial, alcohol users showing abuse or dependence have elevated CRP .

-There is a potential positive association between saturated fatty acids (SFA) with CRP levels .
+There is a potential link between saturated fatty acids (SFA) and CRP levels .

-Lauric and myristic acids and high saturated/polyunsaturated fatty acid (SFA/PUFA) ratio are associated with elevated CRP concentrations in men .
+Lauric and myristic acids and high saturated/polyunsaturated fatty acid (SFA/PUFA) ratio have been associated with elevated CRP in men .

-A study of over 700 nurses showed that those with the highest trans fat consumption had blood levels of CRP that were 73% higher than those with the lowest consumption .
+A study of over 700 nurses showed that those with the highest trans fat intake had blood levels of CRP that were 73% higher on average than those with the lowest intake .

-Elevated CRP was associated with vitamin D deficiency in the city-dwelling elderly people. .
+Elevated CRP has been associated with vitamin D deficiency in city-dwelling seniors .

 The same may apply to adults as well.
 In sub-Saharan Africans, vitamin A-deficient people were at a much greater risk of high CRP .